andrewmcwattersandco/bootstrap-wordpress-nginx/README.md

-# bootstrap-wordpress
+# bootstrap-wordpress-nginx

-Provisioning script for Wordpress on Ubuntu
+Provisioning script for Wordpress on Ubuntu with nginx

 ## Provision